 Frobisher is one of five homes at Hunters Hill College, which is warmly decorated, and beautifully maintained.
 This also includes the garden which attracts a variety of wildlife.
 The students have a lot of respect towards each other which promotes a family environment.

-Frobisher house is a home which offers a safe environment, for years 7, 8, and 9.our home is full of super stars that have many talents, we pride ourselves with an open invitation to everyone who would like to visit us.
+Frobisher house is a home which offers a safe environment, for years 7, 8, 9 and 10.
+Our home is full of super stars that have many talents, we pride ourselves with an open invitation to everyone who would like to visit us.
 We have a warm relaxed atmosphere with intelligent conversation and a great sense of humour; we have many activities in the home, pool, table tennis, table football, bikes and play station 1-2.
-We are looking forward to using the new Digital Library which includes audio books and DVD movies.
 Regular off site trips with the students are organised such as walks, trips to the park, local shop and youth club.
 Everyone in Frobisher is a team player including staff, who interact with the students which promotes self-esteem and respect.

 Sharon Molloy - Head of Care